 In addition, COVID-19 can lead to secondary bacterial pneumonia, leading to symptoms like coughing, green phlegm and fever.
 It is even more common in people who are admitted to the hospital for mechanical ventilation.

-What to do: Treatment for viral pneumonia caused by COVID.19 should be administered in the hospital setting.
+How to treat: Treatment for viral pneumonia caused by COVID.19 should be administered in the hospital setting.
 The doctor may prescribe antivirals, like remdesivir or tocilizumab.
 Secondary bacterial pneumonia may be additionally treated with antibiotics.
 COVID-19 vaccines also play a role in preventing infections and reducing more severe symptoms.

 When to see a doctor